 Best cheesecake in NYC

 Sure, the from-scratch pies are the namesake of this Hell’s Kitchen bakeshop, but its New York cheesecake is nothing to shrug at.
 A golden graham-cracker crust is topped with a dense yet fluffy crumb whipped with fresh cream cheese and sweetened with vanilla.
-Slice for $5, whole cheesecake for $34.

 Looking for pie?